Posted On September 22, 2022 Personal Injury

 Every winter, thousands of Americans sustain serious injuries, or die, slipping on ice and snow.
 Falling on frozen pavement can result in broken bones, concussions or worse.
+What do you do when you slip and fall on ice?
 Recovering from these injuries might include hospital visits and therapy.
 This leaves the victim unable to work, take care of their family, or pay their bills.

 The unfortunate thing about these injuries is that most of them are preventable.
 Businesses and homeowners have the obligation to keep their property reasonably safe.
 If they don’t, they are responsible to pay for the injuries their negligence caused.

 If you suffered a serious injury falling due to ice or snow, you could receive compensation for your injuries.
-At Console and Associates, we fight to help victims get the justice they deserve.
+At Console and Associates, we will act as your New Jersey personal injury attorney and fight to help victims get the justice they deserve.

 When you are filing for damages due to a slip and fall, you need to figure out who is responsible.
 It may be straightforward if you are on a residential property, but if you are on a commercial or government property, it might be more complicated.
 One of the first things our attorneys do is to establish whose negligence caused your injury.
 Here is more information on who is liable in a winter slip and fall settlement.